 - Brown butter: Melt ¼ cup unsalted butter in a small saucepan over medium heat and continue to cook until butter turns a light golden brown and is fragrant (caramel odor).
 SEE VIDEO IN RECIPE NOTES

-- Remove from heat and add 1 tsp maple extract then cool to room temperature.
+- Remove from heat and add 1 teaspoon maple extract (be careful because it will bubble up and can spray).
+Then cool to room temperature.
 Whisk the butter mixture with 1 cup confectioners sugar and add 3 Tblsp of whipping cream.

 - Pour Brown butter maple glaze over cake and allow to harden a few minutes.